-Hurricane Ridge Backcountry
+Hurricane Ridge Guided Backcountry Skiing

 Hurricane Hill: One of the most popular tours from the top of the Hurricane Ridge road, this scenic tour follows ridgelines to the summit of Hurricane Hill, with some good skiing options along the way.
 This is a great moderate tour, suitable for less experienced backcountry skiers.

 Steeple Rock: An excellent mini ski mountaineering objective, offering the opportunity to ski from an alpine summit, dropping into beautiful tree skiing on the north side.
+Steeple Rock offers runs up to 1500′ feet.

 Eagle Point: Long northwest facing runs out the Obstruction Point road.